dodona-edu/dodona-edu.github.io/en/references/tested-judge/config/README.md

 | Kotlin               | KTLint     |
 | Python               | PYLint     |

-The linters could be set in the object associated with the field `linter`.
+The linters can be set in the object associated with the field `linter`.
 The keys of this object are the supported programming languages.
 A boolean will indicate if the linters should be used or not.
 By default, the linters will be used for every programming language.